 Blackwell was also the first ordained woman minister in the United States and lectured on topics related to women’s rights, antislavery, and temperance.
 During her travels, she sparked controversy with her claim that the Bible supported the woman’s cause.

-In 1875, Blackwell published The Sexes throughout Nature in which she argued for equality of the sexes in every species.
-She also believed that every species made an equal contribution to the history of evolution.
+In 1875, Blackwell published The Sexes Throughout Nature where she argued for equality of the sexes through the study of nature.
+She believed that every species made an equal contribution to the history of evolution.
 She was elected a member of the American Association for the Advancement of Science in 1881.